usdot-fhwa-OPS/V2X-Hub/src/v2i-hub/ImmediateForwardPlugin/README.md

 - **tmxType** is matched against the J2735 type of the message *inside* the SPDU, which uses the same labels as the J2735 path (`BSM`, `SPAT-P`, `MAP-P`, `PSM-P`, ...).
 An SPDU whose payload cannot be identified is skipped and counted under `Messages Skipped (Invalid SPDU)`.
-- **psid** is *not* what gets broadcast.
-The PSID carried by the SPDU is sent instead, so that what goes out over the air matches the message that was received.
-Both values are logged at `DEBUG3`.
+- The **PSID** carried by the SPDU is sent instead.
 For NTCIP 1218, the PSID is written to the immediate forward table row on every send rather than only at startup, so a row shared by configured and SPDU traffic always broadcasts under the PSID belonging to the message currently in it.
-- **signMessages** must be `true`.
-The payload is already signed, so RSU4.1 connections send `Signature=True` and NTCIP 1218 rows are initialized with `rsuIFMOptions` `0x80`.
-SPDUs sent to a connection with `signMessages` set to `false` are skipped and logged as an error.
+- **signMessages** is ignored for SPDUs and treated as `true`.
+The payload is already signed, so RSU4.1 connections always send `Signature=True` and NTCIP 1218 sends always set `rsuIFMOptions` to `0x80`.
+If the connection is configured with `signMessages` set to `false`, the SPDU is still forwarded as signed and a warning is logged, at most once every 30 seconds per connection.
+Like the PSID, the options bit is written on every NTCIP 1218 send rather than only at startup, so a row shared by configured and SPDU traffic is always marked correctly for the message currently in it.
 - **enableHsm** is ignored for SPDUs.
 The plugin never asks the HSM to sign an already secured message.
 - **channel** is taken from the message configuration when set, otherwise from the DSRC metadata on